mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ### Enable Offline Editing for Field Maps

 **This is a step that MUST be done before adding your feature layers to an ArcGIS Online map** for creating your editing app.

+> **Concept note: What does Sync do?** **Sync** is the mechanism that allows a device to take a local copy of data into the field, make edits while disconnected, and then send those edits back to ArcGIS Online later.
+Without Sync, offline editing would not work because the app would have no safe way to reconcile field edits with the hosted feature layer once the device reconnects.

 1. Click on the **Settings tab** at the top of the **Feature Layer's Details page**.
 2. Make sure that settings under the **Editing** section at the top are **all enabled**, in particular that "**Enable Sync**" is checked.